Plogeur/STOAT/README.md

 # Stoat_cxx

-Stoat_cxx is a C++ implementation of the Stoat tool, designed specifically for advanced Genome-Wide Association Studies (GWAS) that focus on snarl structures within pangenome graphs.
+Stoat_cxx is a C++ implementation (64 bits architecture) of the Stoat tool, designed specifically for advanced Genome-Wide Association Studies (GWAS) that focus on snarl structures within pangenome graphs.
 This C++ version brings significant performance benefits—such as faster execution and lower memory usage—compared to its Python counterpart, making it an efficient tool for handling large-scale pangenome data.

 ## Dependency